naveen701526/Password-Generator-Js/README.md

 # Password-Generator-Js
-A password generator which gives you strong password instead of using repetitive  on multiple website..
+A password generator which gives you strong password instead of using repetitive passwords on multiple website..